bp/resqpy/docs/tutorial/well_basics.rst

 There are various relationships between these classes.
 For example, a deviation survey or a trajectory must refer to a measured depth datum, and a blocked well must refer to a trajectory.
 Any of the representation objects can relate to a wellbore interpretation, which in turn must relate to a wellbore feature.
 The use of these optional organisational objects is encouraged and some software requires them to be present.

+In resqpy, the default behaviour is to use the same well name as the citation title for any of the well objects that are in use for a given well.
+Note that if there are multiple competing interpretations, then it is best to assign a different title to each of the interpretations (and any related representations).

 Most of the well related resqpy classes are contained in the `well.py` module.
 The feature and interpretation classes are in the `organize.py` module.
 Code snippets in this tutorial assume the following imports:

 .. code-block:: python